nidhaloff/deep-translator/docs/README.rst

 .. note::

-    You need to require an **api key** if you want to use the microsoft translator. visit the official website for more information about how to get one.
+    You need to require an **api key** if you want to use the microsoft translator.
+    Visit the official website for more information about how to get one.
     Microsoft offers a free tier 0 subscription (2 million characters per month).

 - Required and optional attributes